 We called this one Mario Kart because, well, that’s exactly what it looks like.
 I want to say I loved it, but the truth is, I was terrified the whole time!
 Niagara Speedway assured me the track was built safety-first, but it didn’t stop me from having at least ten separate moments that I’ll liken to being the passenger in a car with someone you don’t trust – pumping those brakes on the passenger side.
-Anyway, this is super fun for kids and nice and scary for moms.
+Anyway, this is super fun for kids and nice and scary for parents.
 Make sure to check the height minimums for both riders and passengers before committing to this one.

 Wild Magic with Greg Frewin

 This is another one we skipped because it wasn’t at the top of our list.
 But Wild Magic sounds like an incredible show, so I included it in the list.
 Greg Frewin is a master magician, and his shows include live tigers and exotic birds (I read that he does a lot for wildlife conservation – which I liked).
 You can buy tickets to the show, or include a buffet dinner or appetizer menu (and full bar).
-Three and under are free on your lap!
+Three and under are free on your lap.

 Ah, Clifton Hill.
 It’s loud.
 It’s bright.
-It’s over-the-top.
-It’s a kids dream come true (unless they have sensory issues, then it’s a nightmare and best to pick some other ones on the list!).
+It’s over the top.
+It’s a kid’s dream come true (unless they have sensory issues, then it’s a nightmare and best to pick some other ones on the list!).
 Clifton Hill is the epitome of “tourist” Niagara Falls.
 Some people love it, some hate it.
 Either way, there are some fun things to do with the kids.

 There are wax museums.
 So many wax museums.
 MovieLand is the best one we’ve found.
-Then there are haunted houses, and 3D rides, and Ripley’s Believe It or Not.
+Then there are haunted houses, 3D rides, and Ripley’s Believe It or Not.
 We skipped most of these, but did the Zombie Attack because it was included in our passes.
 The kids loved it, of course.
 But my kids are wild and crazy, and would absolutely survive a zombie attack, so take from that what you will.
-It’s not good for anyone who scares easily.
+It’s not good for anyone who is scared easily.

-Don’t forget your fudge from the Fudge Factory!
+Don’t forget your fudge from the Fudge Factory.
 It’s a must.